-Atrial fibrillation (AFib) is a heart condition characterized by an irregular heartbeat, also known as an arrhythmia.
-To see if you have AFib, your doctor may conduct several tests, including an electrocardiogram (ECG).
-By reviewing your symptoms and risk factors, health care professionals can diagnose AFib and provide appropriate treatment.
+Atrial fibrillation (AFib) is a heart condition marked by an irregular heartbeat, also known as an arrhythmia.
+To see if you have AFib, your doctor may run several tests, including an electrocardiogram (ECG).
+By reviewing your symptoms, test results, and risk factors, healthcare professionals can diagnose AFib and provide the right treatment.

 ECG is a key test for diagnosing AFib.
 This article will cover what to expect during an ECG procedure and help you understand the results.

 Symptoms of atrial fibrillation can vary from person to person.
-Some individuals may experience palpitations, which are rapid, fluttering, or pounding sensations in the chest.
+Some people may experience chest pain or palpitations, which are rapid, fluttering, or pounding sensations in the chest.
 Others may feel lightheaded, fatigued, or short of breath.
-In some cases, AFib may not have noticeable symptoms and can be detected only through a medical evaluation.
+In some cases, AFib may not have noticeable symptoms and can only be detected through a medical evaluation.

 Certain risk factors increase a person’s likelihood of developing AFib.
 These can include:

-If you have any of these risk factors or experience symptoms that suggest irregular heartbeats, talk to your health care provider.
+If you have any of these risk factors or experience symptoms that suggest an abnormal heart rhythm, talk to your healthcare provider.

 An electrocardiogram — which you may see abbreviated as either ECG or EKG — is a medical test that measures the heart’s electrophysiology (electrical activity).
-ECGs can measure how fast the heart is pumping, the regularity of pumping, and how different parts of the heart are working together.
-They can also help detect blocked blood vessels and heart attacks — whether old or recent.
+An ECG detects the heart’s rhythm, how regularly it pumps, and how its different parts work together.
+It can also help identify blocked blood vessels and heart attacks — whether old or recent.

-The heart has a group of cells in its upper portion known as the sinoatrial node.
+There is a group of cells in the right upper chamber of the heart known as the sinoatrial node.
 This node releases electrical activity, causing a rapid sequence of events that enable the heart to contract and pump blood to the rest of the body.

-The four chambers of the heart are divided into two upper chambers — the atria — and two lower chambers, called ventricles.
-Additionally, the left and right sides of these chambers are split.
-The right atrium and right ventricle work together to pump blood in a healthy heart.
+The four heart chambers are divided into two upper chambers — the atria — and two lower chambers, called ventricles.

 During atrial fibrillation, the normal heart rhythm is disrupted.
-The atria pump at different times than the ventricles, causing a rapid and irregular heart beat.
-This chaotic activity leads to pooling of blood inside the heart and not enough blood being pumped to the body.
+The atria do not contract properly and send too many electrical signals to the ventricles, causing a rapid and irregular heartbeat.
+This chaotic activity leads to blood pooling inside the atria, increasing the risk of clots.

 An ECG device picks up this activity.
-It uses small electrodes placed on various body parts to measure both the rate and rhythm of your heart beats.
-Using 10 electrodes, the ECG can look at your heart from 12 different views, also known as leads.
+It uses small electrodes placed on various body parts (usually the chest, arms, and legs) to measure both the rate and rhythm of your heartbeats.
+Using up to 12 electrodes, the ECG can look at your heart from 12 different views, also known as leads.
 The leads provide information on heart function from one part of the heart to the next.

 The measurements from an ECG show up as complex waveforms from each lead on gridded paper, which a cardiologist can interpret to see how well your heart is pumping.

-Electrocardiograms are very safe procedures that can give you and your cardiologist good insight into whether you have AFib or another type of arrhythmia.
+Electrocardiograms are safe, painless procedures that can help your cardiologist determine whether you have AFib or another type of arrhythmia.
+Minor side effects may include a rash where the adhesive patches are attached to your skin.
 If you’re scheduled to have an ECG, you may wonder what is involved.

-When you arrive at a medical office for your ECG, you’ll have to change into a medical gown for the procedure.
-A medical professional will place 10 small adhesive patches with the electrodes on your body.
-Of these electrodes, four will go on the limbs — one on each arm and leg — and the other six will be placed on the chest to capture different heart readings.
-If you have hair growing where the electrodes should go, this may be shaved before the placement of the electrodes, as hair can make it harder to detect electrical signals.
+When you arrive at a medical office for your ECG, you may have to change into a medical gown.
+A medical professional will place up to 12 small adhesive patches with electrodes on your chest, arms, and/or legs.
+If you have hair where the electrodes should go, this may be shaved before the placement of the electrodes, as hair can make it harder to detect electrical signals.

 The ECG procedure is relatively short — only a couple of minutes.
 You will be lying down the whole time.
-It’s important to try to relax as much as possible.
+It’s important to be quiet and try to relax as much as possible.
 Movement from shivering or stress can make the ECG harder to interpret.
-Preliminary results are often immediately available directly from the ECG device, however a medical professional should follow up with you to confirm them.
+Preliminary results are often immediately available directly from the ECG device.
+However, a medical professional should follow up with you to confirm the results.

-The waves on the ECG measure different parts of the heart and how they’re functioning.
+The waves on the ECG measure different parts of the heart and how they are functioning.

 Looking at the distance between the highest waves on an ECG graph — known as R waves — is the most accurate way to determine heart rate.
 In AFib, the R-R ratio — the time between R waves on the ECG — will be irregular throughout the recording.
 This means the distance between these peaks may be shorter or it may be longer.
-Overall, an AFib heart rate will be higher than normal — between 100 and 175 beats per minute.
+Overall, an AFib heart rate will be higher than normal.

 Another portion of the ECG doctors look at to determine whether you have AFib is called the P wave.
-The P wave measures a type of activity that happens in the atria.
+The P wave is present if there is normal activity of the sinoatrial node.
 While the P wave can vary in size, when there is no P wave on an ECG, this indicates problems with atrium functioning.

-An ECG is the primary method of diagnosing AFib.
-Sometimes an ECG will not catch AFib because it’s only a short snapshot of what’s going on in your heart.
-It’s important to continue with additional testing if your doctor still has reason to suspect AFib.
+An ECG is the main method of diagnosing AFib.
+Sometimes an ECG will not catch AFib because it’s only a quick snapshot of what’s going on in your heart.
+If your doctor still has reason to suspect AFib, it’s important to continue with additional testing.

 Additional testing for AFib may include: